 Extreme Close Up (ECU)

 An extreme close-up is the most you can fill a frame with your subject.
-It often shows eyes, mouth and gun triggers.
+It often shows eyes, mouths and gun triggers.
 In extreme close-up shots, smaller objects get great detail and are the focal point.

 Use an ECU to emphasize a specific feature of your subject: